What to bring to the Academy?

-4. Ear plugs, if your roommate snores or the hall is
+Earplugs, if your roommate snores or the hall is too loud.

-5. Soap, Shampoo, etc. (Hotel sized soap supplied, but
+Soap, Shampoo, etc. (Hotel sized soap supplied, but not shampoo).

-7. Heavy Starch (Sta Flo works very well, but spray starches
+Heavy Starch (Sta Flo works very well, but spray starches are OK).

 dried clean for a fee, etc.

-11. A computer Jump drive to hold your documents/paperwork on.
+A computer Jumpdrive to hold your documents/paperwork on.

-17. Black socks to wear with your uniforms when you get
+Black socks to wear with your uniforms when you get them.

 Instead of Ben-gay and Ici-hot get some freezer bags from the dollar store (in Artesia) and use the supplied ice from the ice machines, it is better for you then topical salves.